Spectral clustering of Markov chain transition matrices with complex eigenvalues: Methodological Background

 In fact, it holds

 and hence

 which means that the propagagation of the projected density vector (left) commutes with the projection of the propagated density $\eta$ (right).

-Interestingly, any linear transformation of the invariant subspace $X$ preserves both the invariant subspace condition as well as the property of the column vectors to be almost constant on the blocks of a nearly decomposable Markov chain (because identical rows in $X$ will also be identical after a linear transformation).
-Hence, the invariant subspace $X$ does not necessarily need to be spanned by the eigenvectors.
-Any other invariant subspace, e.g. the Schur vectors, could be used as well in PCCA+.
+Interestingly, any linear transformation of the invariant subspace $X$ preserves both the invariant subspace condition as well as the property of the column vectors to be almost constant on the blocks of a nearly decomposable Markov chain because identical rows in $X$ will also be identical after a linear transformation.